 Angelita re-joined the IWES team in July 2017 in the capacity of HIV Testing and Prevention Program Manager.
 Angelita received her Bachelor of Science in Psychology from Dillard University, a Master of Science in Counseling Psychology from Texas A&M - Commerce and currently is a PhD (ABD) student in Health Psychology at Walden University.
 Her experience in the public health arena, particularly in the HIV field spans over a 20 year period.
 Angelita was a transplant from Minnesota over 30 years ago and has proudly become an adopted daughter of New Orleans whose passionate work has focused on the well-being of women, children and youth in this community and beyond.
 Conquering disparities and ensuring reproductive health and justice are the fundamental driving forces behind her passion for the work she has done over the years.

-New Orleans native, Kaelyn Charbonnet, joined IWES as the Media & Communications Coordinator in August 2017.
-In May 2016, she graduated from Loyola University New Orleans where she received her Bachelor's Degree with a major in Mass Communication, with a focus in journalism, and a minor in Psychology.
-She has experience in broadcast & print journalism, as well as production.
-As a freelance journalist, she has written, edited, and shot all of her content, including: video news packages, print web portions, and still photos.
-Kaelyn has published work as a contributing writer to NOLA.com and Loyola University.
-She also has production and event management experience working with the Essence Music Festival where she assisted in the social media department, developed audio, and contributed to show production.
-As a part of the IWES family, Kaelyn is committed to contributing her unique perspective to the organization’s creative content, as well as coordinating and supporting all things media and mass communications related.
-She is gratified and humbled to gain experience and evolve in a new sphere like IWES.
+NOLA girl at heart, Kaelyn Charbonnet, joined IWES in August 2017.
+In May 2016, she graduated from Loyola University New Orleans.
+Her Bachelor's Degree features a major in Mass Communication, with a focus in Journalism, and a minor in Psychology.
+She has experience in broadcast & print journalism, as well as production realms.
+As a freelance journalist, she is capable of writing, editing, and shooting a variety of content, including: video news packages, print web portions, and still photos.
+Charbonnet has published work as a contributing writer to NOLA.com and Loyola University.
+Also, Charbonnet has previous experience in working with Essence Music Festival.
+There, she practiced assisting in social media and show production.
+Recently, she has transitioned into a role focusing on the mentorship of youth through adolescent mental & sexual health via BY-LA and CATS (Creating A Truer Self) programs.
+The commonality intertwining the two realms all come down to a passion for impacting the community in a positive light.
+As a part of the IWES team, Charbonnet is dedicated to ensuring the youth not only obtain factual information of overall health, but have relatable & realistic pillars of the community to idolize.
+Charbonnet is also committed to contributing creative content, as well as coordinating, supporting all things media.
+She is humbled to gain experience and evolve in a new sphere like IWES.